 You are here

-- If you want to become a client, please click on the "Come into the Lab" link to contact me for initial discussion.
+- If you want to become a client, please click on the "Come into the Lab" link at the top right of the page to contact me for initial discussion.